TYPO3-Documentation/t3docs-screenshots/README.rst

       }
    }

-The target folder of the screenshots is ``Images/AutomaticScreenshots`` by default and is calculated relative to the ``screenshots.json``.
-The path can be adapted by the action ``setScreenshotsImagePath``, e.g.
+The target folder of the screenshots is ``Documentation/Images/AutomaticScreenshots`` by default and is calculated relative to the ``screenshots.json``.
+The path can be adapted by the actions ``setScreenshotsDocumentationPath`` and ``setScreenshotsImagePath`` respectively, e.g.

 .. code-block:: json